Restaurants don’t have to be at the mercy of third-party delivery services and can reduce costs by implementing their own online ordering systems.

 We have officially partnered with FlipDish, an online ordering platform that restaurants can use for their deliveries while maintaining control.
 We partnered with these folks because not only do they charge a commission fee at a fraction of third-party delivery services but they leave restaurants in charge of the customer experience.
 They’re doing right by small — and large — businesses in hospitality.
 This way, your reputation will no longer hinge on third-party apps.
 Learn more about our partnership in the official press release.

 There are a few ways to use Flipdish depending on a restaurant’s situation.
 They provide the technology to get set up (for free) so you can get started right away either by building a microsite or integrating the technology into your own site.
 Either way, Flipdish technology can integrate itself with your POS, Google Analytics, and eCommerce tracking.

 You can set everything up yourself if you’re tech-savvy, pay Flipdish to do it, or have our web experts do it for you in our Restaurant Online Ordering System service.
-Right now, we’re offering this service for free as a limited-time promotion on our Tin Can Shop.
+Interested?
+Reach out today.

 When integrating an online ordering system isn’t enough